 2020: £1 = 0.93 loaf of bread

 What does this mean for your savings?
 For each year when the rate of inflation is higher than the rate you earn on your savings, your money is effectively shrinking in terms of what it can buy.

 If you’ve got an adequate emergency fund in place, you might consider switching some of your monthly savings contributions into an investment fund.
 Because while savings accounts are considered safe, the interest rates they earn are often less than inflation – and some earn no interest at all.

 Investing should always be seen as a long-term strategy of 5 years or more.
-Because the longer you invest for, the longer you’ll have to recover from any market falls.
+The longer you invest for, the longer you’ll have to recover from any market falls.
 Over the long term, investing gives you the potential to earn better returns than saving.
-But there are no guarantees as your money can go down as well as up in value so you could get back less than you invest.
+But there are no guarantees.
+Your money can go down as well as up in value so you could get back less than you invest.

 1Source: Office for National Statistics